Updated May 2026 · Senate LDA filings

 Known Limitations

-- LDA only requires disclosure of direct lobbying of Congress and covered executive branch officials.
-Grassroots lobbying, public affairs campaigns, and strategic consulting that does not involve direct contact are not required to be reported.
+- The LDA only requires disclosure of direct lobbying — meetings, calls, and written contacts with covered federal officials.
+Grassroots lobbying, public affairs campaigns, paid issue advertising, op-ed placement, and strategic consulting that does not involve a direct contact are not reportable.
+The true cost of an influence campaign is therefore typically higher than the LDA total.

 How to Cite This Data